Ruth Riddle: What Happened to the Waco Survivor?

 Who is Ruth Riddle?

 Although it’s unclear precisely when Ontario, Canada native Ruth Ottman joined the Branch Davidian religious movement alongside her family, it has been reported she was still relatively young.
 In fact, she just settled down by tying the knot with fellow member James “Jimmy” Loyle Riddle following years of unwavering service but didn’t have any children by the time 1993 rolled around.
-It’s hence imperative to note that despite the fact this drama indicates she admired their leader David Koresh more than anything else, no official record has ever confirmed or denied the same.
+It’s hence imperative to note that despite the fact this drama indicates she admired their leader, David Koresh, more than anything else, no official record has ever confirmed or denied the same.

-Ruth was actually one of the nine sole survivors to make it out of the fire that destroyed their base of Mount Carmel on the final day of the siege — April 19 — yet she remained loyal to her beliefs.
+Ruth was actually one of the nine sole survivors who made it out of the fire that destroyed their base of Mount Carmel on the final day of the siege — April 19 — yet she remained loyal to her beliefs.
 The truth is she lost her spouse, her leader, as well as most of everyone she knew on this fateful day, but the persisting ideologies and the backing of fellow survivors ostensibly helped her a lot.
 This support system for her even included her sister-in-law Rita Fay Riddle, her niece Misty Dawn Ferguson, and her mother Gladys Ottoman (who’d voluntarily left the compound during the siege).

 Image Credit: University of North Texas